+The SMF may update the CN PDB (i.e. due to I-SMF/I-UPF insertion) as part of this response or using separate procedure as specified in clause 4.3.3 PDU Session Modification, based on the indication received in step 6 above.

 9a.
 If the CN Tunnel Info at PSA for N9 is allocated, it is included in the response, and the I-SMF provides the CN Tunnel Info at the PSA for N9 to I-UPF via N4 Session Modification Request.